Canon G1 X Mark II vs Sony A99

 The Canon G1 X Mark II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The G1X Mark II writes its imaging data to SDXC cards, while the A99 uses SDXC or Memory Stick PRO Duo cards.
+The A99 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the G1X Mark II only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.